src-d/hercules/README.md

 ### Caveats

-1. Currently, go-git's "file system" backend does not cache anything in memory.
+1. Currently, go-git's "file system" backend is much slower than the in-memory one, so you should clone repos instead of reading them from disk whenever possible.
-Every object retrieval operation decompresses the packfiles, parses them, etc.
-Effectively, the performance **slowdown** is **10x**.
-This will be fixed in the future.

 ### License
 MIT.